Mega-Fi/megafi-docs/landing/docs/hedge/architecture.md

 Protocol uses USDm as unit of account.
 Depeg affects all positions equally.

 **How does CoverPool prevent losses?**
-Strategy limits, benchmark reserves, and LP risk-sharing ensure solvency.
+Benchmark reserves and LP risk-sharing ensure solvency.

 **Can epochs be changed?**
 Duration is 7 days minimum (hardcoded constant).
 Admin can adjust window size.